-Limited information about the flight paths was able to be distributed as part of engagement, which in turn led to a limited understanding of flight paths and noise impacts among communities and stakeholders.
+Limited information about the preliminary flight paths was able to be distributed as part of engagement, which in turn led to a limited understanding of preliminary flight paths and noise impacts among communities and stakeholders.

 The opportunity for the community to provide informed feedback is an important aspect of SIA.
-It ensures the community is provided the opportunity to inform decisions that will affect their lives.
-Details pertaining to the location and potential impacts of the flight paths were not used during consultation for this SIA, as these had not been released at the time of preparing this report.
+It ensures the community is given the chance to inform decisions that will affect their lives.
+Details pertaining to the location and potential impacts of the preliminary flight paths were not used during consultation for this SIA, as these had not been released at the time of preparing this report as exhibited as part of the Draft EIS.
 As a result, the contribution that the community and key stakeholders have been able to make to assessing social impacts resulting from the project has been limited to speculation and details from previous flight paths released in the 2015/16 EIS process, which have since changed.